jpatterson933/tech-blog-version-1.0/README.md

 # Known Issues/Errors

 The one main issue is that all comments are shown no matter what the post.
+There is also an issue when the user tries to update their post or delete their post.
+The funcitonality of the site works, but when deployed to heroku for some reason it shows an error message, fails to reload the page.
+HOWEVER, it will still update the post and it will still delete the post, it just displays the wrong message and will therefore faile to reload the page.

 [Back to Top](#table-of-contents)